armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 ### Simple Deployment

-If you are not worried about downtime or if Spinnaker is not currently executing any pipelines, you can run a simply deployment by applying the configuration in `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml`:
+If you are not worried about downtime or if Spinnaker is not currently executing any pipelines, you can run a simple deployment by adding the following snippet to `SpinnakerService` manifest under `spec.spinnakerConfig.profiles.clouddriver` if using the Operator, or to `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml` if using Halyard:

 ```yaml
 sql: